Ankkala/blender-to-godot-export/README.md

 Usage: Install the plugin, then export to Gltf with File -> Export -> Godot Level (.gltf)

+Then add an import script for Gltf files in Godot.
+You may use [our script](contrib/gltf_import.gd) for reference.
+(Note that our import script also sets animations to autoplay on loop.)

 Install for development use:
 ```
 cd ~/.config/blender/4.4/scripts/addons